-We harvested two medium supers of honey from two hives last year.
+I harvested two medium supers of honey from two hives last year.
 The weather last summer was the pits.
-This year we harvested about four medium supers of honey from maybe four hives.
+This year I harvested about four medium supers of honey from maybe four hives.
 This summer’s weather was incredible.
-We could have had truck loads of honey, but we didn’t because three colonies swarmed on us, two queens failed and so on.
+I could have had truck loads of honey, but three colonies swarmed on me, two queens failed and so on.
 T’was a difficult year.
 A year that made me realize what I like about beekeeping and what kind of beekeeper I want to be.
 Here’s a hint: I like bees, not beekeeping.
 For instance, I like seeing this kind of thing when I pull out a frame:

-That’s a partially drawn frame of honey comb I saw while harvesting the last bit of honey from our hives today.
+That’s a partially drawn frame of honey comb I saw while harvesting the last bit of honey from my hives today.
 I only took about five medium frames in all.
 Most of the honey, like the capped honey in this frame, was left behind for the bees.

-For each of our seven hives, I moved the honey super above the inner cover (with a queen excluder underneath), so the bees will move the remaining honey down into the brood chamber.
+For each of my seven hives, I moved the honey super above the inner cover (with a queen excluder underneath), so the bees will move the remaining honey down into the brood chamber.
 That way they should have enough honey to get through the winter and I won’t have to feed them syrup before winter kicks in.

 April 2019 Postscript: As it turns out, the decision to give my bees only honey instead of topping up the hives with sugar syrup was a bad call.
 It resulted in one of my giant colonies starving to death over the winter.
 A death of a colony will happen to every backyard beekeeper sooner or later.
 I take it in stride when something bad happens these days, but the first one was the hardest.
 Thankfully, I’ve haven’t had a healthy colony die on me over the winter since.